refinedev/refine/documentation/docs/packages/cli/index.md

 #### Do I need to swizzle?

-**refine** packages provide data providers, UI frameworks, and components that make it easy to build a project.
+Refine packages provide data providers, UI frameworks, and components that make it easy to build a project.
 Most these are customizable and can be used as is.
 However, sometimes you may want to customize it as if you created it yourself.
 This is where swizzling comes in.
-Most of **refine** packages provide a swizzle command that ejects the files to your project.
+Most of Refine packages provide a swizzle command that ejects the files to your project.
 You can then customize them as you wish.

 #### Usage